CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 /// type=MS, answer=[1,4,5]

-In `student.php`, which of the following represent the named placeholders?
+In `Student.php`, which of the following represent the named placeholders?

 - `:gender`